Lovingkindness

 One way to contact the sacred is to connect to the love in your heart.
 Loving-kindness is a Buddhist spiritual tradition that invokes friendliness and love - which can grow with daily practice.

-Practicing loving-kindness is an antidote to selfishness, anger and fear.
+Practicing lovingkindness is an antidote to selfishness, anger, and fear.
 Yet, one of the biggest mistakes you could make in this practice is to pressure yourself to always be nice.
-Niceness often comes from a concern about appearances, and trying to belong in a group.
+Niceness often comes from a concern about appearances and trying to belong in a group.

 Cultivating Loving-Kindness